 The National Gun Violence Memorial provides photos and information about victims.

 You can search by town or name or date.
-Try a random search or use your own first or last name or your hometown or birthdate for variety.
+Try a random search or use your own first or last name or your hometown or birthdate to help avoid duplicates.

-Soul Boxes with original artwork used to protest, inspire or heal can be incredibly compelling.
-Anger, fear, encouragement – use your imagination and express your feelings.
+Soul Boxes with original artwork used to inspire or heal can be incredibly compelling.
+Use your imagination and express your feelings.
 Spend a little extra time to create a unique work of Soul Box art.